-- Faculty members wishing to be considered for promotion to the rank of professor will be evaluated by the department chair, College Promotions Committee, and dean. - 2.
-The department chair will examine the candidate's application dossier and will review the evaluee's academic accomplishments in the areas of teaching, scholarship and professional activity, and service.
+- The department chair, College Promotions Committee, and dean will evaluate faculty members wishing to be considered for promotion to the rank of professor. - The department chair will examine the candidate's application dossier and will review the evaluee's academic accomplishments in the areas of teaching, scholarship and professional activity, and service.
 Following this review, the department chair will send a written evaluation and recommendation to the dean for inclusion in the evaluee's dossier. - 3.
 The College Promotions Committee will examine the candidate's application dossier will review the evaluee's academic accomplishments in the areas of teaching, scholarship and professional activity, and service.
 Following this review, the committee will forward its written evaluation and recommendation to the dean for consideration. - 4.
 The College Promotions Committee and department chair will send a letter to the evaluee to convey the evaluation results and the recommendations it has made to the dean.
 The committee will provide an opportunity for the candidate to discuss the evaluation results; however, meetings may not substitute for the written evaluation letter.
 A copy of the committee's letter to the evaluee should be sent to the dean for inclusion in the candidate's personnel file.

-5. The dean will review the committee's evaluation and recommendations, and determine whether or not the evaluee should be recommended to the provost and vice president for Academic Affairs for promotion.
+5. The dean will review the committee's evaluation and recommendations, and determine whether or not the evaluee should be recommended to the Provost for promotion.
 The dean will also send a letter to the evaluee to convey the results of his/her review and recommendations.
 A copy of the dean's letter will be sent to the appropriate department chair.
 In addition, the dean will meet individually with the evaluee to discuss the overall evaluation.
-VII.
-Flow Charts for Promotion and Tenure